Poppapies/Double-A-SnakeGame-Project/README.md

 The game consists of two files: test.cpp which includes the main & HEADERS.h which contains three classes Food, Snake & Game, & a defined type Point.

 1-HEADERS.h:-
-1.1 Global variables ("bool Stop", "int Density", "int Score").
+1.1 Global variables 1-bool Stop, 2-int Density, 3-int Score.

 1.2 Point type:
 Point Type is a type defined by struct in order to identify points inside the grid of the game more conveniently.
 Each point variable created has two attributes: